7 Reasons You Should Think Twice Before Cutting Down Trees

 3. Trees Contain Medicine

-Trees around the world have been shown to contain vital, active ingredients and healing properties that have long been used in cultures around the world as medicine.
+Another benefit of trees around the world is that they have been shown to contain vital, active ingredients and healing properties that have long been used in cultures around the world as medicine.
 Many of these are now also the building blocks of modern medicine.
 The bark of the Pacific yew tree (Taxus) is an ingredient in a chemotherapy drug.
 And it’s well known that the bark of the willow tree contains an active ingredient (salicin) that acts much the same as aspirin as a pain reliever.

-The cutting down of trees not only in our own backyards but in rainforests and large areas where deforestation is a huge issue means that we are threatening our own future medicine chest.
+The cutting down of trees not only in our own backyards but in rainforests and large areas where deforestation means that we are threatening our future medicine chest.
 It’s possible that we are cutting down plants and trees that contain the key to fighting global diseases and epidemics.

 4. Trees Provide Beauty